itfanr/ros2-wiki/Developer-Guide.md

 - Always run CI jobs for all platforms for every pull request and include links to jobs in the pull request.
   (If you don't have access to the Jenkins job someone will trigger the jobs for you.)
 - Before merging a pull request all changes should be squashed into a small number semantic commits to keep the history clear.
+- A minimum of 1 `+1` from a fellow developer is required to consider a pull request to be approved, which is required before merging.
+  - (Maybe one day, GitHub will add a pull request `Approve` button like Bitbucket has long had.
+    Then we could stop having to look for `+1` in comments.
+    People have even written [browser code](https://github.com/cisox/github-approve-deny) to parse such comments into buttons.)
+- Any developer is welcome to review and approve a pull request (see [General Principles](#general-principles)).
+- When you start reviewing a pull request, assign it to yourself so that other developers know that you're reviewing it.
+- Pull-request review is not read-only, with the reviewer making comments and then waiting for the author to address them.
+  As a reviewer, feel free to make minor improvements (typos, style issues, etc.) in-place.
+  As a reviewer, also feel free to make more substantial improvements, but consider putting them in a separate branch (either mention the new branch in a comment, or open another pull request from the new branch to the original branch).
+- Any developer (the author, the reviewer, or somebody else) can merge any approved pull request.

 ### Development Process